KCOM Group

-KCOM Group (formerly known as Kingston Communications and latterly KC) is a UK communications and IT services provider.
+KCOM Group Limited (formerly Kingston Communications) is a UK communications and IT services provider.
 Its headquarters are in the city of Kingston upon Hull, and it serves local residents and businesses with Internet and telephony services.
 It was listed on the London Stock Exchange but is now privately owned by Macquarie Group.

-For historical reasons, the Hull area has no BT landlines, and the vast majority of residents and most businesses in Hull, Cottingham and Beverley are served only with telecoms services by KCOM.
+For historical reasons, the Hull area has no BT landlines, and the vast majority of residents and most businesses in Hull, Hessle, Cottingham and Beverley are served only with telecoms services by KCOM.

 History

 On 22 August 1902, Hull Corporation (which later became Hull City Council) was granted a licence under the Telegraph Act 1899 to operate a municipal telephone system in the Kingston upon Hull area, opening its first telephone exchange on 28 November 1904 at the former Trippett Street Baths.